F5Networks/f5-aws-cloudformation-v2/examples/autoscale/payg/README.md

 - To change the BIG-IP image, update the  **bigIpImage** parameter.
 See [Understanding AMI Lookup Function](../../modules/function/README.md#understanding-ami-lookup-function) for valid string options.
 For non marketplace custom images (for example, clones or those created by the [F5 BIG-IP Image Generator](https://github.com/f5devcentral/f5-bigip-image-generator/)), update the **bigIpCustomImageId** parameter.

+- By default, this solution configures an SSH Key pair in AWS for management access to BIG-IP VE via the **sshKey** parameter.
+For more information about creating and/or importing the key pair in AWS, see [AWS SSH key documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
+If one is not specified, one will be created for you named `uniqueString-keyPair` *(where uniqueString is the value you provided in the **uniqueString** parameter)*.
+To obtain the private key, refer to AWS section [To retrieve the private key in plain text](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-keypair.html).
+  - For example, you first obtain the key pair ID.
+    - If using the AWS Management Console, navigate to *EC2 > Key Pairs > uniqueString-keyPair > ID column*.
+    - If using the AWS CLI, you can run the following aws cli [command](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-key-pairs.html), replacing uniqueString and region with your values:
+      ```bash
+      aws ec2 describe-key-pairs --key-name ${UNIQUE_STRING}-keyPair --query KeyPairs[*].KeyPairId --output text --region ${REGION}
+      ```
+  - Then you can use the key pair ID to obtain the private key:
+    - If using the AWS Management Console, navigate to *Systems Manager > Parameter Store > click on your /ec2/keypair/${KEY_ID} -> click Show*
+    - If using the AWS CLI, you can run the following aws cli [command](https://docs.aws.amazon.com/cli/latest/reference/ssm/get-parameter.html), replacing the key id and region with your values:
+      ```bash
+      aws ssm get-parameter --name "/ec2/keypair/${KEY_ID}" --with-decryption --query Parameter.Value --output text --region ${REGION}
+      ```
+  - For more information about accessing the instances with a SSH private key, see Accessing the BIG-IP [below](#ssh).

 - By default, this solution creates required IAM roles, policies, and instance profile.
 By specifying a value for the **bigIpInstanceProfile** input parameter, you can assign a pre-existing IAM instance profile with applied IAM policy to the BIG-IP instance(s).
 See AWS IAM [documentation](https://docs.aws.amazon.com/codedeploy/latest/userguide/getting-started-create-iam-instance-profile.html) for more information on creating these resources.
-See [IAM Permissions by Solution Type](../../modules/access/README.md#iam-permissions-by-solution-type) for a detailed list of the permissions required by this solution.
+See [IAM Permissions by Solution Type](https://github.com/F5Networks/f5-aws-cloudformation-v2/tree/main/examples/modules/access#iam-permissions-by-solution-type) for a detailed list of the permissions required by this solution.

 - If you have cloned this repository to modify the templates or BIG-IP config files and published to your own location (NOTE: CloudFormation can only reference S3 bucket locations for templates and not generic URLs like from GitHub), you can use the **s3BucketName**, **s3BucketRegion** and **artifactLocation** input parameters to specify the new location of the customized templates.
 You may also need to ensure that the user has READ IAM permissions to that bucket.
 See main [/examples/README.md](../README.md#cloud-configuration) for more template customization details.